-Although progress has made in many aspects of repository development, the key remaining scientific challenges to developing long-term waste include reliable prediction of the evolution of a repository site, characterization of the deep geological environment, behavior of deep rock masses, behavior of groundwater and engineered materials under coupled conditions, geochemical behavior of transuranic radionuclides at low concentrations and their migration with groundwater, and safety assessment of the disposal system.[26]
+Although progress has made in many aspects of repository development, the key remaining scientific challenges to developing long-term waste include reliable prediction of the evolution of a repository site, characterization of the deep geological environment, behavior of deep rock masses, behavior of groundwater and engineered materials under coupled conditions, geochemical behavior of transuranic radionuclides at low concentrations and their migration with groundwater, and safety assessment of the disposal system.34

 It is expected that China will finish the siting selection process and build an underground laboratory around 2020.
 On-site research activities at the underground laboratory should take place between 2020 and 2040, with the actual HLW repository to be constructed around 2050.
+Designs of the underground laboratory and the repository passed an expert panel evaluation in December, 2012.
+35

-Currently, all HLW from the military weapons program is believed to be stored in temporary facilities, which are very likely located Gansu province (near the Lanzhou fuel cycle facilities) based on what is publically known about the history of the weapons programs.
+Currently, all HLW from the military weapons program is believed to be stored in temporary facilities, which are very likely located in Gansu province (near the Lanzhou fuel cycle facilities) based on what is publically known about the history of the weapons programs.

 4.2.
-Low- and Intermediate-level radioactive waste management
+Low- and Intermediate-level radioactive waste management the LingAo NPPs.

-Two disposal facilities are being built for low-level waste (LLW) and intermediate level waste (ILW) - together LILW.
-The Guangdong Beilong LILW disposal site is located near the Guangdong Daya Bay NPP and hosts LILW coming from Daya Bay and from the LingAo NPPs.
 The Beilong site has a waste storage capacity of 80,000 cubic meters.
 The site is operated by Guangdong Nuclear Power Environmental Protection Co.
 (GNPEP), which is a subsidiary of CGNPC.
-Figure 5 shows a photo of the the Beilong Low and Intermediate Level Waste Facility in Guangdong province.
+Figure 5 shows a photo of the Beilong Low and Intermediate Level Waste Facility in Guangdong province.